s0m3chill/CheapestRouteFinder/README.md

 ## Possible improvements

 General UI/UX.
-I was mostly focused on app architecture rather than UI, because one can always find a room for for UI improvements :)
+I was mostly focused on app architecture rather than UI, because one can always find a room for UI improvements :)

 Need to add support for different JSON models.
 As for now only supports JSON from the URL from test assignment. <br/>